mpvnet-player/mpv.net/Manual.md

 ### Open > Load external audio files

 Allows to load an external audio file.
-It's also possible to auto detect external audio files based on the file name, the option for this can be found in the settings under 'Settings > Show Confif Editor > Audio > audio-file-auto'.
+It's also possible to auto detect external audio files based on the file name, the option for this can be found in the settings under 'Settings > Show Config Editor > Audio > audio-file-auto'.

 ### Open > Load external subtitle files

 Allows to load an external subtitle file.
-It's also possible to auto detect external subtitle files based on the file name, the option for this can be found in the settings under 'Settings > Show Confif Editor > Subtitles > sub-auto'.
+It's also possible to auto detect external subtitle files based on the file name, the option for this can be found in the settings under 'Settings > Show Config Editor > Subtitles > sub-auto'.